top of page

 When was the moon ever so bright?

-in 1076 after drinking through the night.)
+after drinking alone through the night.)

-translated by: Gordon Osing & Julia Min (1990)
+Old En. version: Gordon Osing & Julia Min(1990)

 With a cup in hand filled with wine,

-I ask the vast, black blue Empyrean.
+I ask the vast, black-blue Empyrean.

 What year is it in Heaven tonight?